SmartlyDressedGames/Unturned-Docs/Layers.md

 - 1 TransparentFX
 - 2 Ignore Raycast
 - 4 Water: ocean and water tiles.
-- 5 UI: devkit and plugin menus using uGUI.
+- 5 UI: menus with [uGUI glazier](Glazier.md) as well as plugin custom menus.

 User Layers
 - 8 Logic: clickable overlays like the position, rotation and scale handles.
 Editor debug visuals that can be seen through walls are on this layer.